serenity-is/docs/tutorials/movies/adding_movie_genres.md

 ```

 This is functionally equivalent.
 I'd prefer latter.
+Here, Serenity will locate the [LookupScript] attribute on GenreRow, and get lookup key information from there.
+If no [LookupScript] attribute on GenreRow, you'd get an error.

 ### Display Genre in Movie Grid